dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-custom-validators.md

 ### Build a custom validator

-Assume there's a form in the template with an input element for that desired custom validator, like this:
+Assume there's a form in the template with an **input element** for that a custom validator needed, like here:

 ```js
 ...